 A Download link will display to the lower right of the player if you allow that option when sharing.
 This lets your clients download the file you originally uploaded to Shotgun for offline viewing or to drop into their cut.
 The link will not appear if you’ve disabled the ability to download the source file when sharing the playlist.

 Pro tip: The source movie file is stored on the Version-level Uploaded Movie field.

 When you’re satisfied with the preview and ready to send, click on the “Invite People” button.
 Type the name or email address of the person you want to share the Playlist with.
-You can share with your clients with free client accounts and traditional Shotgun accounts.
+You can share with your Client Users and traditional Shotgun accounts as well as any Groups you have on your site.
 The Recipient field will automatically remember those who you share with most frequently—providing quick access to those users without having the manage groups.

 Pro tip: You’ll receive email notifications about this Playlist via Shotgun’s standard notifications.
 If you would like to receive the client-formatted emails, share the Playlist with yourself at this step.

 If this is the first time you’ve shared with a client, you’ll need to provide a little information to set up an account for them.